Start with the planning

 Please remember to take everything you brought with you and leave no trash behind.

 Restaurant Day is run by volunteers and based on autonomous action.
 If you have questions regarding running a restaurant or want to share your experiences with likeminded people from all over the world, we suggest you strike up a conversation on the Restaurant Day Ambassadors Group, which is followed by other restaurateurs.

-Please note that this website serves solely to gather and share information on listed restaurants.
-As a restaurateurs, you are personally responsible for all actions related to running your restaurant.
+Please note that as a restaurateur, you are personally responsible for all actions related to running your restaurant.

 Join our rapidly growing international network of local voluntary ambassadors to help Restaurant Day bloom in your city.
 The job is not a difficult one, but greatly rewarding and appreciated.
 With your help, crazy restaurant concepts can come to life and the food carnival can flourish in your area.

 To join the movement, continue to the Restaurant Day Ambassadors Facebook group and tell a little about yourself and why you find Restaurant Day interesting.
 In the group you can share ideas, get help and connect with hundreds of likeminded food enthusiasts across the world (and most likely in your own city too)!